neondatabase/website/content/docs/guides/vercel.md

 ---
 title: Connect with the Neon Vercel integration
-subtitle: Learn how to connect your Vercel project to Neon using the Neon Vercel Integration and create a branch for each preview deployment
+subtitle: Learn how to connect your Vercel project to Neon using the Neon Vercel Integration
 enableTableOfContents: true
 ---